Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 Reporting an Incident or Inappropriate Behaviour

 As a college of the University of Oxford LMH is committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its students and staff are respected.
-Adapting to life in the University and the city of Oxford under COVID-19 safety measures is new to everyone.
-We all will need to develop new habits and make adjustments to our daily life to enable academic learning.
-In doing so we need to treat each other with patience and understanding.
+Adapting to life in the University and the city of Oxford under COVID-19 safety measures is a challenge for everyone.
+We all have needed to develop new habits and make adjustments to our daily life to enable academic learning.

 Sometimes things do go wrong, or someone else’s actions unjustifiably disrupts the lives of others.
 In a college community everyone has a responsibility to take care in relation to themselves and others.
 In a physically compressed environment like LMH, together with the pressures of Oxford life in a global pandemic, it is even more important to be aware that your actions will affect others in College.
 Hopefully, your actions will benefit others but just in case not, we have policies and regulations to reduce the risk of detrimental behaviours, and procedures for addressing such behaviours should they arise.

 The College has rules that apply to all members of the community.
 Some, of course, are specifically in place to mitigate the health and safety risks associated with Covid-19 whilst others are contained with our Bye-Laws, Regulations and agreements.
 Some of our rules may have greater significance as a result of the impact of Covid-19 on life in LMH and are highlighted below.